opendatahub-io/model-registry-operator/README.md

-kubectl apply -k config/samples/istio/postgres kubectl apply -k config/samples/istio/mysql-tls kubectl apply -k config/samples/istio/postgres-tls
+kubectl apply -k config/samples/istio/postgres kubectl apply -k config/samples/istio/mysql-tls kubectl apply -k config/samples/istio/postgres-tls kubectl apply -k config/samples/secure-db/mysql kubectl apply -k config/samples/secure-db/mysql-tls
 ```

-This will create the appropriate model registry resource, which will be reconciled in the controller to create a model registry deployment with other Kubernetes, Istio, and Authorino resources as needed.
+This will create the appropriate database and model registry resources, which will be reconciled in the controller to create a model registry deployment with other Kubernetes, Istio, and Authorino resources as needed.

 4. Check that the sample model registry was created using the command: